Sainsbury's says will outperform price-cutting rivals

 Analysts have expressed concern about a possible contagion of price cuts hitting margins and earnings across the industry.

-"The conversation (on price) that’s taking place at the moment feels to us almost identical to the conversation that took place at the start of the economic downturn in 2008, where there was a presumption there will be a headlong race to the bottom and that price would be the whole story," he said.
+King said he was confident Sainsbury's offer set it apart from its rivals.
+It includes a focus on own-brand products, the "Brand Match" pricing scheme and the Nectar loyalty card, which along with continued investment in online and convenience - the fastest growth areas in the market - would allow it to outperform peers in 2014.

-Sainsbury's strategy is to deal with the issue of price with its "Brand Match" pricing scheme.
-As well as own-brand products - which now account for over half of sales, more than its big four rivals - and food provenance, it will focus on its Nectar loyalty card and continue to invest in online and convenience.
+"The core issues in customers' minds go way beyond price," said King, highlighting Sainsbury's commitment in areas like sourcing more products from Britain, paying a fair price to dairy farmers and selling "cage-free" eggs.

-King highlighted Sainsbury's commitment in areas like sourcing more products from Britain, paying a fair price to dairy farmers and selling "cage-free" eggs and sustainable tuna.
+He forecast underlying sales growth in 2014-15 similar to the 0.2 percent achieved in the 2013-14 year - far better than expectations for Tesco and Morrisons.

-"If everybody thinks it's all about price, the gap we're going to be able to enjoy on the other things that are important to customers will widen," he said.
+Sanford Bernstein analyst Bruno Monteyne said some consumers were willing to pay for what they considered better quality food.

 Shares in Sainsbury's, down 15 percent over the last six months, rose up to 3.6 percent after the firm posted an underlying pretax profit of 798 million pounds in the year to March 15 - ahead of analysts' average forecast of 782 million pounds and the 756 million pounds made in 2012-13.

-With 2014-15 profit forecast by analysts to fall to about 762 million pounds, King denied he was getting out at the top.
+With analysts on average forecasting that Sainsbury's profit will fall to 762 million pounds in 2014-15, King denied he was getting out at the top.

 "I'm retaining a significant shareholding in the company as an indication of my confidence in the future of the company ...
 The business can go from strength to strength," he said.